Liam-PushON/Smarty-Shopware-Plugins/README.md

 Setting return to 'link' will return the url to the articles product page
 ###image
 Setting return to 'image' will return the src url for the articles thumbnail image
+###supplier
+Setting return to 'supplier' will return the articles supplier name
+###sales
+Setting return to 'sales' will return the number of sales
+###category
+Setting return to 'category' will return the articles category
+###price
+Setting return to 'price' will return the products price, also setting 'tax' to 'true' will return the items price including tax
+###tax
+Setting return to 'tax' will return the products tax value
 ##make_banner
 **DEPENDS ON SLICK JS**
 The make_banner function creates a product carousel banner using [slick js](http://kenwheeler.github.io/slick/)